GitauHarrison/notes/databases/access_postgresql/psql.md

 $ sudo nano /etc/postgresql/14/main/pg_hba.conf
 ```

 The contents of the file is largely commented out.
-Scrol to the bottom of the file until you get to "Database administrative login by Unix domain socket".
+Scroll to the bottom of the file until you get to "Database administrative login by Unix domain socket".
 You will see these two lines:

 ```python
 # Line 1